fsprojects/fantomas/docs/docs/contributors/FSharp.md

 - [Function Values](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/#function-values)

-This is well-known concept in F# and for completion sake we to mention this.
+This is well-known concept in F# and for completion sake we do mention this.
 In F#, you can pass a function as an argument to another function.
 Fantomas is full of this kind of functions, so be sure to grasp this concept before continuing.

 - [Tail recursion](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/recursive-functions-the-rec-keyword#tail-recursion)